-- In an ungreased 13-in. x 9-in. baking dish, combine the eggs, cream and vanilla.
+- In an ungreased 13x9-in. baking dish, combine the eggs, cream and vanilla.
 Add bread slices; soak for 5 minutes.
 Turn bread over; cover and refrigerate overnight.

 - In a bowl, combine the brown sugar, butter, syrup and pecans.
-Pour into a greased 13-in. x 9-in. baking dish.
+Pour into a greased 13x9-in. baking dish.
 Top with bread.
-Bake, uncovered, at 350° for 30-35 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 30-35 minutes or until a knife inserted in the center comes out clean.
 Yield: 4 servings.